-- 1 In ZENworks Control Center, click Devices, then locate and click the device whose ERI file and password you want to retrieve. - 2 On the device's property page, click Emergency Recovery. - 3 In the list, locate the ERI file you want to retrieve or whose password you want to view. - 4 Click the ERI filename, then follow the prompts to download it. - 5 Click view in the ERI Password column to display the file's password.
+- 1 In ZENworks Control Center, click Devices, then locate and click the device whose ERI file and password you want to retrieve. - 2 On the device's property page, select the Encryption tab. - 3 In the list, locate the ERI file you want to retrieve or whose password you want to view. - 4 Click the ERI filename, then follow the prompts to download it. - 5 Click view in the ERI Password column to display the file's password.